taufderl/mailagent/README.md

 - Gemfile add versions and divide by environments!!
 - list recognition only from [] and case insensitive separated by , | \s
 - remove old lists mailer
+- redirect to dashboard
+- xls export für liste improve: filename
+- removed mail content completely
+- favicon
+- bug melden funktion

+# VERIFY THAT IT WORKS

+- exclude message param from log
+- set mail status pending and then OK when received a second time!!
+- all translations are there
+- dashboard

 # TODO:

-- exclude message param from log
+- render message for curl and save this to curl log
-- set mail status OK when received a second time!!
-- redirect to dashboard

-## important functionality

 - finish import functionality, and explain more detailed
-- dashboard
 - warn when admin created that email and password is send out
-- remove mail content
-- implement authentication with dem device to implement auto end session and stuff
+- implement authentication with gem device to implement auto end session and stuff
-- xls export für liste improve: filename, what else?
+- migrate to bootstrap 3.0

 ## To make it nicer
 - tooltips
-- nice alerts and notices based on localization file

-## Verify
-- all translations are there
+- new menu bar
+- dashboard highcharts